 What is eCommerce Integration?

-eCommerce integration is the process of integrating your eCommerce platform with your back-end systems.
+eCommerce integration is the process of integrating your eCommerce platform with your back-end systems using Ecommerce Connectors.
 This allows you to manage your inventory, customer data, orders, and shipping from one central location. eCommerce integration can streamline your business operations and help you provide a better customer experience.

 Types of eCommerce Integration

-In this type of integration, the customers can order products with the help of their online shopping cart.
+In Shipping integration, the customers can order products with the help of their online shopping cart.
 The product is shipped to the customer’s doorstep and delivered at a later date.
 This type of integration is helpful for businesses who want to offer their products at a low price but still want to maintain the quality of products delivered by them.

 A storefront integration enables a store owner to sell products directly from his website or app using an online store front.
 The business owner can also set up a certain payment method for every merchant and sell their products through it.
 This helps them reach more customers without any hassle.